-Assistance for Isolated Children Additional Boarding Allowance student (this includes the student in the previous table); dependent ABSTUDY Living Allowance student or apprentice; dependent ABSTUDY Group 2 School Fees Allowance (means-tested component) student; - dependent Youth Allowance claimant or recipient.
+- Assistance for Isolated Children Additional Boarding Allowance student (this includes the student in the previous table); - dependent ABSTUDY Living Allowance student or apprentice; - dependent ABSTUDY Group 2 School Fees Allowance (means-tested component) student; - dependent Youth Allowance claimant or recipient - Family Tax Benefit child aged 16 to 19 who is a full-time secondary or equivalent student as defined in the Family Assistance Act (except where the child attracts the Additional Boarding Allowance).
 5 Add together the maximum fortnightly payment rates of the children identified in Step 4.
-This comprises: sum of the basic benefit of ABSTUDY Living Allowance or Youth Allowance; and Youth Disability Supplement if applicable; and Rent Assistance and/or Pharmaceutical Allowance if applicable; and full means-test component of ABSTUDY Group 2 School Fees Allowance; and Assistance for Isolated Children Additional Boarding Allowance up to the actual rate payable prior to any reduction due to income.
+This comprises: sum of the basic benefit of ABSTUDY Living Allowance or Youth Allowance; and Youth Disability Supplement if applicable; and Rent Assistance and/or Pharmaceutical Allowance if applicable; and full means-test component of ABSTUDY Group 2 School Fees Allowance; Assistance for Isolated Children Additional Boarding Allowance up to the actual rate payable prior to any reduction due to income Family Tax Benefit Part A for the child is the same as the maximum dependent at home rate of Youth Allowance.
 This is the pooled maximum fortnightly payment rate.
-6 Does the combined parental income exceed the parental income free area?
-If NO, the test does not affect the student's maximum rate of AIC Additional Boarding Allowance. - If YES, subtract the parental income free area from the combined parental income (from Step 2) and go to Step 7.
+6 Does the combined parental income exceed the parental income free area? - If NO, the test does not affect the student's maximum rate of AIC Additional Boarding Allowance. - If YES, subtract the parental income free area from the combined parental income (from Step 2) and go to Step 7.
 7 Divide the result from Step 6 by 130 (20% of the Step 6 amount, reduced to a fortnightly amount).
 This is the pooled parental reduction amount.
 8 Divide the Assistance for Isolated Children Additional Boarding Allowance student's maximum fortnightly payment rate by the pooled maximum fortnightly payment rate (from Step 5).
 9 Multiply the pooled parental reduction amount (from Step 7) by the amount calculated in Step 8.
 This is the parental income test reduction amount to be used in Step 3 of the previous table in Parental Income Test.
-P